CT Electric Rates: Compare Energy Rates in Connecticut - EnergyBot

 Variable-Rate Electricity Plans

-The simple definition of a variable-rate plan is that you are signing a contract with an energy supplier that offers a variable-rate – meaning that the rate may change on a monthly basis based on market factors.
-Variable-rate plans offer more flexibility but also present more volatility in pricing which may impact your monthly electricity bill.
+The simple definition of a variable-rate plan is that you sign a contract with an energy supplier that offers a variable rate.
+This means that the rate may change monthly based on market factors.
+Variable-rate plans offer more flexibility but also present more volatility in pricing, which may impact your monthly electricity bill.

-It is important to audit your energy usage and then select the right plan – a fixed-rate plan or a variable-rate plan – before signing a contract with an energy supplier.
+It is important to audit your energy usage and select the right plan—a fixed-rate plan or a variable-rate plan—before signing a contract with an energy supplier.

 Connecticut Electric Providers and Utilities

-Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
-The local utilities in Connecticut are Connecticut Light & Power (CL&P) and United Illuminating (UI).
-Each utility is responsible for transporting electricity from the generators to residential homes and businesses in their specific region of Ohio.
+Utilities are the entities responsible for operating and maintaining energy infrastructure, such as wires and towers.
+The local utilities in Connecticut are Connecticut Light & Power (CL&P) and United Illuminating Company (UI).
+Each utility transports electricity from generators to residential homes and businesses in its specific region of Ohio.

-Energy providers in Connecticut, including like Direct Energy and Public Power, are the competitive energy retailers.
-Each energy provider buys energy from the wholesale market (the generators) and then re-sells it to energy customers (homeowners, renters, and businesses).
+Energy providers in Connecticut, such as Direct Energy and Public Power, are competitive energy retailers.
+Each provider buys energy from the wholesale market (the generators) and then resells it to customers (homeowners, renters, and businesses).

 In most cases, the customer (homeowner, renter, or business) signs a contract with an energy provider for a specific energy plan.
-The basic energy plan details the rate class, the energy rate per kWh, the contract term length (6, 12, 24, 36 months), and other contract terms like the cancellation fee policy.
+The basic energy plan details the rate class, the energy rate per kWh, the contract term length (6, 12, 24, or 36 months), and other contract terms, such as the cancellation fee policy.

 In 1998, Connecticut adopted legislation (PA 98-28) that allowed consumers to choose their electric suppliers.
-At the time, the act required the state's two electric companies and the Department of Public Utility Control (DPUC) to take steps to establish a deregulated, or competitive, energy market.
+At the time, the act required the state’s two electric companies, Connecticut Light & Power (CL&P) and United Illuminating Company (UI), and the Department of Public Utility Control (DPUC) to take steps to establish a deregulated, or competitive, energy market.

-The first step was to force Connecticut Light & Power (CL&P) and United Illuminating (UI) to separate the generation of energy from the supply of energy.
-This unbundling of services forced the Connecticut based energy companies to be more efficient and to compete for customers – offering an opportunity for businesses of all sizes to compare energy plans from a larger list of energy suppliers and shop for the best available rates.
+The first step was to force Connecticut Light & Power (CL&P) and United Illuminating (UI) to separate energy generation from energy supply.
+This unbundling of services forced the Connecticut-based energy companies to be more efficient and compete for customers.
+It also offered businesses of all sizes the opportunity to compare energy plans from a larger list of suppliers and shop for the best available rates.

-From inception to the early 2000’s, the Connecticut competitive energy market was slow to develop.
-Today, the energy customers in Connecticut have a better understanding of how the energy market works and nearly half of Connecticut customers switch energy suppliers each year.
+The Connecticut competitive energy market was slow to develop from its inception until the early 2000s.
+Today, however, customers have a better understanding of how the market works, and nearly half of Connecticut customers switch energy suppliers each year.

 For businesses, large and small, the Connecticut deregulated market enables business owners and managers to compare energy plans from top energy suppliers and shop for the best rate.